PrimaMateria/blog/primamateria-blog/content/hive/index.md

 }
 ```

-The options definitions will be extracted to separate Hamuea module
+The option definitions will be extracted to a separate Hamuea module,
-`system/parrot/options.nix`:
+`system/parrot/options.nix`.

 ```nix
 { inputs, cell }: